MicrosoftDocs/memdocs/memdocs/intune/protect/certificate-connector-overview.md

 ## Lifecycle

 Periodically, updates  to the certificate connector are released.
-Announcements for new connector releases appear in the [What’s New](../fundamentals/whats-new.md) article for Intune and in the [What's new for the Certificate Connector](#whats-new-for-the-certificate-connector) section near the end of this article.
+Announcements for new updates appear in the [What’s New](../fundamentals/whats-new.md) article for Intune, and in the [What's new for the Certificate Connector](#whats-new-for-the-certificate-connector) section in this article.

 When a new version releases, support for the previous version is deprecated with a limited grace period for its continued use.
 After the grace period expires, support for that deprecated version ends, and it can stop functioning at any time.
 The grace period is six months.